By Matthew Turzansky and Catriona Otto-Johnston

 The final result was a credit to the owner for the scope deletion in the amount of $1,525,919.67.

 How does this decision affect you?
 Parties embarking on a new project are planning on the project unfolding as planned, but it is nevertheless important to take precautions in the event that plans change.
 In the case of a deletion in the scope of work, a clear and complete contract containing a pricing mechanism can give the parties certainty, and avoid messy disputes.
-For advice and assistance on drafting and interpreting construction contracts, contact Matthew Turzansky, lawyer and Associate, or Catriona Otto-Johnston, lawyer and Partner at Field Law.
+For advice and assistance on drafting and interpreting construction contracts, contact Matthew Turzansky, lawyer and Associate at Field Law.